Credit for Life Learning Overview

 - Meet guidelines developed by the American Council on Education (ACE) to assess experiential learning.

-There are five ways to earn credit for life experience:
+There are many ways to earn credit for life experience:

 The fee for credit for life learning portfolio review, credential evaluation and the challenge exam is $50.00 per credit hour.
 Students pay a non-refundable $40.00 administrative fee in advance.